 Employment | Donate

-The retreat is open to all.
-The cost is $80.
-Registration is required and is available at www.webercenter.org; click on “programs.”
-Registrations and scholarship inquiries can be made by contacting Weber Center at 517-266-4000 or email@example.com.
+The cost is $35.
+Registration is required to receive the live stream link.
+Register at www.webercenter.org; click on “programs.”
+Registrations may also be made by calling 517-266-4000 or emailing email@example.com.

 For information, call the Weber Center at 517-266-4000.